MerginMaps/docs/src/gis/settingup_background_map/index.md

 :::danger WARNING
 Keep in mind that background maps services and data sources come with their own terms of use.

-Although we show how to add online and offline background maps to your projects, it is your responsibility to comply with any terms and condition of the services of your choice.
+Although we show how to add online and offline background maps to your projects, it is your responsibility to comply with any terms and conditions of the services of your choice.
 :::

 ## Raster tiles